camunda/camunda-docs/docs/components/sap/rfc-connector.md

 ## Overview

-For a standard overview of the steps involved in the SAP RFC Connector, examine the diagram below:
+For a standard overview of the steps involved in the SAP RFC Connector, see the following diagram:

 ![RFC overview](./img/rfc-overview.png)